 Cheselyn Amato is an interdisciplinary visual artist, experiential designer, sanctity-imbued space/place designer, and a sound and spoken-text improvisational performer committed to the celebration and healing of self, others, humanity, the world, and the cosmos.
 She makes work to constantly rediscover love and loving and to keep the embers of transformational possibility stoked.
 All the work is made as cue, prop and instigator of the experience of presence and sanctity amidst the contradiction and suffering that also attends to the human experience.
 She works across visual disciplines including two- and three-dimensional phenomena as well as time arts (sound, movement, color and light effects, projection and video) to effect living circumstances where the ordinary and the extraordinary may interact.

-Cheselyn describes herself as an individual, a Vietnam-era/civil rights movement American, a fruits-of-feminism woman, a Post-Holocaust Jewess, a mother, daughter, sister, friend, artist, poet, teacher, celebrant, spiritual care provider and citizen.
-What is a way of being to fulfill all these callings?
-To find specific identity, to cultivate full consciousness, to fulfill obligations and to enjoy the delights and endure the toils of the every day is the substance of being and becoming, the beginning and end of desire.
-I am committed in this life and in my vision as artist to the notion of authenticity of being in which love governs.
-This authenticity means constructive balance between striving and accepting, between desire and satisfaction, and between labor and rest.
+Cheselyn describes herself as an individual, a Vietnam-era/civil rights movement American, a fruits-of-feminism woman, a Post-Holocaust Jewess, a mother, daughter, sister, friend, artist, poet, teacher, celebrant, spiritual care provider, and global citizen.
+She asks: What is a way of being to fulfill all these callings?
+To find specific identity, to cultivate full consciousness, to fulfill obligations, to enjoy the delights of life, and to endure the toils of the everyday?
+Cheselyn’s work reflects and chronicles her lifelong spiritual, aesthetic and humanitarian journey to serve as best as she may as a light worker and doula for personal, social, societal and global transformation and for the triumph of love, beauty, justice and abundance.

 For twenty-five years, her work has been informed by and committed to spirituality and has culled from Judaism and Kabbalah, the mystical way of Torah as well as a breadth of other global spiritual traditions and practices.
 She is essentially interested in creating circumstances or occasions for the acknowledgment, celebration, and fullest exercising of human being – an opportunity to stand in awe with dignity and grace.
 As much as she builds these circumstances, she also uses them, both the process and the place.
 She recognizes herself fundamentally as a contemporary temple builder and ritual maker.
 Out of the need to reconstruct herself in this universe comes the desire to stand in a temple in which she feels truly comfortable while honoring all that she inherits.